ixaxaar/monoid.space/Types/universe.lagda.md

 - Generally a set is represented by `Set₁`.
 - There exist infinite other `Setᵢ` such that `Set₁ ∈ Set₂ ∈ Set₃ ∈ ...`

-These `Setᵢ`s serve as the universes in Agda.
+In fact, Ttese `Setᵢ`s serve as universes in Agda.

+# Universe Polymorphism

 ****
 [Back to Contents](./contents.html)